joyrexus/valid-xl/README.md

 A simple module and CLI for validation reporting on specified columns within an excel worksheet.

+For the CLI, you pass in a file containing your column constraint functions:

     validate --sheet=SheetName                      \
              --constraints=your.column.constraints.js file.xlsx

-For the CLI, you pass in a file containing your column constraint functions.

 ## Usage